 Below, we invite you to read about 5 of the most important advantages of obtaining a residence permit in Italy.
 You can rely on our immigration lawyers in Italy for specialized support in applying for all the visas available in this country.

 Please mind that in the context of traveling restrictions that are imposed due to Covid-19 pandemic, the Italian government has taken various measures for immigrants living here, and this also refers to those who live here under a residence permit.
 For instance, under the Decree of April 30th, 2021, the validity of residence permits that expired in 2021 was extended until 31 July 2021.
-If you want to obtain a residence permit in Italy in 2022, we advise to address to our immigration lawyers, as special conditions for traveling here are still applicable.
+If you want to obtain a residence permit in Italy, we advise to address to our immigration lawyers, as special conditions for traveling here are still applicable.

-What are the greatest advantages of obtaining permanent residence in Italy?
+What are the greatest advantages of obtaining permanent residence in Italy in 2023?

 There are many benefits associated with obtaining an Italian residence permit, however, permanent residence is the first step to Italian citizenship which makes one of the most important perks when relocating to Italy as a foreigner.
 However, we decided to present you with other 5 more benefits of Italian permanent residency.